OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

-# 🐞 Creating a CSS-Only Expanding Card
+# 🐞 Creating a CSS-only Expanding Card

-This document details a CSS-only solution to create an expanding card effect.
-The card expands vertically when hovered, revealing hidden content.
-This uses only CSS3, avoiding JavaScript for a lightweight and performant solution.
+This document details a CSS-only solution for creating an expanding card effect.
+This effect involves a card that, upon hovering, expands to reveal more content.
+We'll achieve this using pure CSS3 transitions and transforms, without relying on JavaScript.

 **Description of the Styling:**

-This effect relies on CSS transitions and the `max-height` property.
-The card starts with a small `max-height`, hiding its content.
-On hover, the `max-height` is changed to `none`, allowing the content to expand naturally.
-Smooth transitions ensure a visually appealing animation.
-We'll also add some basic styling for visual appeal.
+The card will start in a compact state.
+On hover, it will smoothly expand horizontally to reveal hidden content.
+We'll use CSS transitions to control the animation smoothness and CSS transforms to handle the expanding effect.
+The transition will target the `width` and `transform: scaleX()` properties.
+A subtle box-shadow will be added to enhance the 3D effect.

 **Full Code:**